Graduate Theological Union

 Prior to graduating, withdrawing or dropping below half-time enrollment, all federal student loan borrowers must complete Exit Counseling.
 On campus sessions are announced during the Spring semester.
 To complete online federal Stafford student loan Exit Counseling visit http://www.nslds.ed.gov/nslds_SA/.

-The Financial Aid Office strongly encourages and may require the completion of a Budget and Loan Worksheet.
+The Financial Aid Office strongly encourages and may require the completion of the Budget Calculator and Loan Repayment Estimator tools.
 The purpose of each worksheet is to ensure you are choosing a loan amount that meets and does not exceed your financial need or your projected ability to successfully manage repayment.
 The budget worksheet serves two additional purposes: it is used to estimate the annual cost of living allowances included in the annual Cost of Attendance, and it is used as a reference if/when a student appeals for a budget increase.
 The Budget and Loan Worksheets are due prior to the first disbursement of loan funds.

 The Financial Aid Office encourages borrowers to attend a Financial Aid Workshop or to complete Financial Aid Awareness Counseling at least once in the course of a student’s program.
 A workshop may focus on a specific topic such as scholarship research, budgeting, or loan repayment strategies.
 Scheduled financial aid workshops are announced to all borrowers through the Financial Aid Important Dates and Events, school e-Newsletters and by email.